If you’re one of the Windrush Generation and need help proving your right to live and work in the UK, then you can get help at a free event.

 There’s a whole host of activities organised by H&F Council to celebrate Black History Month, including a concerts, talks and tours.

-They begin on 4 October with a concert celebrating Windrush.
+They begin on 4 October with a presentation on the history of black Londoners by Mark and Charmaine Simpson.
 You can find out more here.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.